64

 – Neil Meyer

-Dec 8, 2021 at 9:12
+Commented Dec 8, 2021 at 9:12

 • I'm not even sure that's true.
 I once passed a coding interview that a friend failed, despite him being a much better coder than me.
 Apparently I can talk while coding, and he can't.
 Totally selected for the wrong skill.
 (Fortunately, I was able to vouch for him, he got the job, and did great.)
-Dec 8, 2021 at 23:45
+Commented Dec 8, 2021 at 23:45

 4